chachambone/social-marketplace/ADR.md

 ---

-## ADR 005: JWT + bcrypt for Authentication
+## ADR 004: Session-based Authentication with express-session

 ### Context
-Need secure, stateless authentication with role-based access (buyer/seller/admin).
+Need secure authentication with role-based access (buyer/seller/admin).

 ### Decision
-JWT (JSON Web Tokens) for sessions with bcrypt for password hashing.
+Session-based authentication using `express-session` middleware with in-memory session store.

 ### Options Considered
-- **Session-based (express-session)**: Stateful, harder to scale
+- **Session-based (express-session)**: Stateful, harder to scale but simpler for MVP
+- **JWT with localStorage**: Stateless, easier to scale
 - **OAuth2**: Overkill for this use case
-- **JWT with localStorage**: Stateless, easy to implement

 ### Chosen Solution
-JWT tokens stored in localStorage, bcrypt for password hashing (10 rounds), 7-day token expiry.
+`express-session` with in-memory session store, bcrypt for password hashing (10 rounds).

 ### Consequences
 **Pros:**
-- Stateless authentication
-- Easy to scale horizontally
+- Built-in session management
-- Built-in token expiry
+- Automatic session expiry
+- HttpOnly cookies (more secure than localStorage)
-- Role information embedded in token
+- No token management on client side

 **Cons:**
-- Token storage in localStorage (XSS vulnerability - mitigated by CSP)
-- Tokens cannot be invalidated easily without blacklist
+- Stateful - harder to scale horizontally
+- Sessions stored in memory (lost on restart)
+- Requires sticky sessions for multiple servers
+- Not ideal for serverless deployments

+**Future Improvement:** Move to Redis-based session store for horizontal scaling.

 ---

-## ADR 006: In-Memory Data Storage (MVP)
+## ADR 005: JSON Files for Data Persistence

 ### Context
-Need fast development iteration without database setup complexity for the assessment deadline.
+Need simple data storage without database setup complexity, while keeping data readable and editable during development.

 ### Decision
-In-memory JavaScript arrays for users and items, with optional JSON file persistence.
+JSON files stored in `src/data/` directory for users and items data.

 ### Options Considered
 - **PostgreSQL**: Production-ready but complex setup
 - **MongoDB**: Good but adds dependency
-- **JSON files**: Simple but concurrent write issues
-- **In-memory arrays**: Fastest for development
+- **In-memory arrays**: Data resets on restart
+- **JSON files**: Simple, version-controllable, human-readable

 ### Chosen Solution
-In-memory arrays imported directly in controllers, no file I/O for reads.

-JSON files for the browser to easily read the typescript.
+JSON files for data persistence with TypeScript interfaces for type safety.
+Server reads/writes to JSON files for CRUD operations.

 ### Consequences
 **Pros:**
 - Zero database setup
-- Fast development iteration
+- Data persists across server restarts
+- Human-readable and editable
-- Easy to reset state
+- Easy to version control with Git
+- Browser can directly fetch JSON files

 **Cons:**
-- Data resets on server restart
-- Not suitable for production
+- Not suitable for high concurrency
+- File I/O can be slower than database
-- No concurrent request safety
+- No query capabilities
+- Not scalable for production

 **Future Improvement:** Migrate to PostgreSQL or MongoDB for production.

----

-## ADR 007: Component-Based Architecture with Drawer Pattern

-### Context
-Need smooth UX for bidding workflow without page navigation.

-### Decision
-Right-side sliding drawer (3/4 width) with split view: 1/3 product details, 2/3 chat.

-### Options Considered
-- **Modal**: Blocks entire view, poor UX
-- **New Page**: Disrupts user flow
-- **Side Drawer**: Non-intrusive, maintains context

-### Chosen Solution
-Custom `bid-drawer` Lit component with CSS transitions and WebSocket integration.

-I used `Modal` when you click view item a block appears with the item.

-I also used `New Page` on my login form it disrupts user flow and takes you to login/register page.

-### Consequences
-**Pros:**
-- Smooth user experience
-- Preserves marketplace context
-- Responsive on mobile/desktop

-**Cons:**
-- Complex state management
-- WebSocket connection per drawer

 ---